First Cathedral of Saint Paul (Minnesota): History

+Arise; and be henceforth—Saint Paul!

+While the last few lines of the poem have been attributed to Galtier as a speech at the dedication Mass of the chapel, the poem has been more commonly attributed to newspaper editor James M. Goodhue.

+By 1843, the chapel had grown to 454 congregants.
+Galtier was transferred to Dubuque in 1844, and Father Augustin Ravoux replaced him as pastor.
+Ravoux enlarged the structure in 1847, adding another eighteen feet.
+In the winter of 1847/1848, a bell from the sunken steamship Argo was presented to Ravoux by Henry M. Rice and hung in a belfry beside the chapel.
+Prior to the establishment of a more formal cemetery in 1849, eleven people were buried about the grounds of the chapel.

 When Joseph Crétin was appointed as the bishop of the newly established Diocese of St. Paul in July 1851, the log chapel became the first cathedral.
 Dismayed at the size of the building, Crétin said the chapel was "worse than a stable" and began construction on a new building.
 The chapel would only serve in the role of cathedral for a few months, as the larger, second cathedral took its place in December 1851.
-It continued to be used for religious purposes, having begun to be used as a Sisters of St. Joseph school in November 1851.
+The first cathedral continued to be used for religious purposes, having begun to be used as a Sisters of St. Joseph school in November 1851.
 While originally only in the vestry, school enrollment rapidly climbed such that the whole building was used by April 1852.
-By the summer of 1852, a new brick school was built and the chapel went back to being used for worship as the sister's chapel.
+By the summer of 1852, a new brick school was built and the chapel went back to being used for worship as the sisters' chapel.
+A cholera epidemic in the summer of 1854 led to the chapel briefly being used as a hospital by the sisters prior to the construction of St. Joseph's Hospital.

 The final years of the chapel are unclear.
+An account by The Catholic Bulletin stated that as the city grew and Third Street became a bustling thoroughfare, the "religious structures gave way and disappeared".
 One account gives a dismantling date of 1856, while another says that it was used as a convent chapel until 1864.
 One account says that the logs were brought to the site of Saint Joseph's Academy, where they were used in the construction of the school, or simply used for firewood by the workers.
 The writings of Lucien Galtier in 1874 indicate that the logs were safely stored to one day rebuild and preserve the chapel.
+An account published in 1889 in The Northwestern Chronicle stated the chapel was disassembled in 1856 and the logs numbered for eventual reconstruction and preserved at St. Joseph's Academy.
 Undisputed is that two gavels were made from the logs; one was given to the cathedral parish, and the other to the Minnesota Historical Society.